vladgrish/ds_spac_project/README.md

 Data Science Project for Open Uni: Identifying merging spacs for maximising profit in stock trading

 ### The Problem
-Stock price prediction is large field that has been researched for many years.
+Stock price prediction is a large field that has been researched for many years.

 Although the field is broadly studied no single rule of thumb or bulletproof method exits for predicting stock prices

 Since the stock market is driven by supply and demand many consider it to be unpredictable and prone to speculations.

-Large investment companies trading in the stock market hire brokers who analyze prices using complex models including external information such as:
+Large investment companies trading on the stock market hire brokers and analysts who analyze prices using complex models including external information such as:
 - News feeds
 - Twitter activity
 - Indicators of global market changes (https://www.federalreserve.gov/publications.htm)